 A related concept is perfectionistic self-presentation, which is the desire to be seen as perfect by others[ii].
 This includes actions such as self-promotion, desire to hide imperfections, and reluctance to talk about your own imperfections.
 Obviously needing to be seen as perfect is going to impact a marriage in quite a big way, especially if you’re afraid to be vulnerable around your spouse.

 I think it’s helpful to take a step back from the role that perfectionism plays in your marriage and ask, “What kind of perfectionism do we each struggle with?”
-You’ll want to nuance your response based on whether it is self or other oriented, or if it socially prescribed.
+You’ll want to nuance your response based on whether it is self or other-oriented, or if it socially prescribed.

 Is Perfectionism a Good Thing?

-There’s mixed thoughts on this.
+There are mixed thoughts on this.